Top 10 Persian Sweets for Nowruz: Recipes & Calorie Guide

 This wonderful sweet is made by filling puffed bread with pastry cream.
 Sometimes, this cream can be honey, Nescafe, or even saffron.

-3. Cake Yazdi – Top 10 Persian Sweets
+3. Cake Yazdi – Iranian Traditional Cupcake

 cake yazdi